 The easiest way to avoid being locked out is to verify your account.
 If you leave your account without an email or phone number, it can be difficult to regain access.

 It also puts Twitter on notice that an account is fake if it has not verified its email and phone number.

 In addition to this basic Twitter verification, it can help your users if you include a profile picture and a real location.

 This will indicate to potential followers that you are a real account, and it will help them see why they should follow you.
-See how Jeffrey shows exactly what he does and where he is from?
+See how Melissa shows exactly what she does and where she is from?

 Let everyone know that you have landed in the pond and that you are looking to gain friends on this wonderful platform.'In addition to this basic Twitter verification, it can help your users if you include a profile picture and a real location.' #TwitterTips Click To Tweet

 Make sure that you handle your account as honestly as you make it appear to the public: Do not give your password out to any websites or other accounts.
 You want to know who is accessing your account, and you should never hand it over to someone who could get you locked out.

 Some apps will ask for your password as if it will make your future Twitter logins on that app easier.
 However, you should always click “Sign in with Twitter” instead.

 If you have ever received a direct message from your friend’s hacked account, this is probably what happened.
 That friend likely trusted an unauthorized app with their password, and the hacker abused the account.

 Don’t be a fake fish.
 Twitter is very wary of users with multiple accounts.
 It tracks whether you have more than one account by seeing that the accounts use the same IP address.
 The reason Twitter tracks this is that it is concerned with whether you are using multiple accounts.
 That is because you’ve created your own fake fanbase.